iroy2000/react-redux-boilerplate/README.md

 ## How to Contribute

 We welcome anyone to send us __pull request__ to improve this boilerplate, the goal is to make it better from time to time and we all can learn from it.

 This boilerplate will be maintained separately.
 So please do not check in any business logic to it unless it is for example purpose.

+## Updates

+__7 / 15 / 2017__

+We integrated Storybook into this project, now you can create your UI testing and documentation with awesomeness!

+We also added Enzyme to make React unit testing easier :)

+__6 / 20 / 2017__

+Webpack 3 just announced yesterday, we are so excited about it, thus we also upgraded this boilerplate to use `Webpack 3`.

+If you encounter issues related to `Webpack 3`, it is good to report that back so the community can benefit from it.

+__4 / 13 / 2017__

+We just upgraded this boilerplate to use `Webpack 2`.
+The reason we are doing that is because there are quite a few people in communities are asking for example for a real world project using `Webpack 2`, and here it is.

 ## License
 In theory, knowledge should be free, so please visit [wtfpl](http://www.wtfpl.net/) for this boilerplate license if you really care.